pycountry/pycountry/README.rst

 Currencies (ISO 4217)
 ^^^^^^^^^^^^^^^^^^^^^

-Access currency infromation based on ISO 4217, including currency names and codes.
+Access currency infromation based on `4217 <https://en.wikipedia.org/wiki/ISO_4217>`_, including currency names and codes.
 The currencies database is, again, similar to the ones before:

 .. code:: pycon